litentry/litentry-docs/src/registrar/HowToVerifyYourIdentity.md

 Litentry Registrar Support:  [Element Room](https://app.element.io/#/room/#litentry-registrar-support:matrix.org) or [registrar-support@litentry.com](mailto:registrar-support@litentry.com)

-Litentry Registrar index on Kusama is 4, and the service fee is 0.04KSM.
+<mark>Litentry Registrar index on Kusama is 4, and the service fee is 0.04KSM.*I have not idea what this means
+What is the registrar index on Kusama and what is the relevance of it being 4.
+How do i pay the KSM service fee? </mark>

 **In the Twitter verification process, users need to follow the Litentry official registrar account, namely Litentry Registrar (@LitentryReg).**

 ## Introduction

 The user's account (public key, wallet address) on the blockchain can remain anonymous since it is loosely connected with the user's identity.
 However, a user with high reputation can be trusted by the community in the Polkadot ecosystem when he plans to be a validator or a councilor.
 In this document, we want to introduce a registrar service that focuses on automatic verifications, leveraging well-designed cryptographical challenges to further reduce human interventions.
-At the moment, Litentry registrar focuses on providing judgment with confidence for a user's `display name`, `email`, `twitter`, or `element name (previously called riot)`.
+At the moment, Litentry registrar focuses on providing judgment with confidence for a user's `display name`, `email`, `twitter`, or `element name (previously called riot)`. <mark>by judgment I assume you mean that you are validating that the users, email, twitter handle and element handle are all correctly associated with the user?</mark>

 ## User Interaction

 In this section, we will introduce the user's identity verification process step by step.
 Firstly, users need to set their identity information on the chain.
 Then, they can request a registrar to provide identity judgment.
 Users declare a maximum fee and the registrar they are willing to pay and verify for the judgment.
 After that, the dedicated registrar can ascertain.